Florida Employment Lawyer

 Jason Melton

 It is a common myth of overtime law that employees on salary cannot earn overtime pay.
-In fact, whether an employee is being paid hourly or if they are on salary should have no bearing on overtime pay.
-Being paid salary just means you receive the same pay each pay term.
-Eligibility for overtime is determined by your employment type, essentially whether you are an exempt or non-exempt employee.
+In fact, the payment structure—whether an employee is paid hourly or salaried—should not affect overtime pay.
+A salaried position means that an employee receives the same amount each pay period.
+Your eligibility for overtime depends on your employment type, specifically whether your classification is exempt or non-exempt.

-Employees that earn tips like bartenders, servers and delivery persons are generally entitled to overtime pay when more than 40 hours are worked in a week.
+Bartenders, servers, and delivery drivers who earn tips generally receive overtime pay when they work more than 40 hours in a week.

 Generally, an employer cannot substitute overtime pay for comp time or any other type of payment when an employee works more than 40 hours in a workweek.
 Only certain types of employees, like government workers, can receive comp time.
 Private employers who offer comp time instead of overtime could be violating the FLSA.

-An employer can technically only deduct time take for breaks that exceed 20 minutes and that are actually taken and not merely scheduled.
+An employer can deduct only the time taken for breaks that last longer than 20 minutes and are actually taken, not just scheduled.

 If your boss gives you a 1099 form instead of a W-2 form you could still be entitled to overtime pay.
 The label of “independent contractor” should not bear any weight on whether you receive overtime or not; however, the relationship you have with your boss and the nature of your duties does matter.
 A qualified lawyer educated in overtime law can assist you in this type of situation.